 Since the beginning Xtant has sourced from within the historic Lewlling Vineyards in St. Helena each year.
 Lewelling Vineyards is one of the oldest continuously-owned family vineyards in the Napa Valley with family roots dating back to 1864 when the family patriarch John Lewelling moved to St. Helena.
 The vineyard itself is located at the base of the Mayacamas mountains on the western side of the valley.
 The vines grow on rich benchland soils; several premium producers source from this vineyard.

 Once the grapes come into the winery they are typically cold-soaked for three days before starting fermentation in small fermentation tanks.
 Once the wine has fermented to dryness – the wine is pressed and then transferred to barrel for malolactic fermentation.
 Jeff told us that Xtant ages their wines for an extra year compared to most Napa wineries.
 They use very tight grained oak barrels from coopers selected from certain geographical regions in France.
 As a result despite the extra aging, their wines are not “oaky” in flavor rather the flavors imparted from the wood are slightly spicy and sweet at the same time.

 The 2004 Xtant Cabernet Sauvignon is a rich complex multi-faceted wine.
 The Cabernet Sauvignon is blended with Malbec and Merlot.
-The Malbec brings a violet and lavender complexity to the palate; you can also pick up on notes of cherries and red currants.
+The Malbec brings a violet and lavender complexity to the palate; one can also pick up on notes of cherries and red currants.
 The finish on this wine is remarkably long.